 There has been increasing legislative and enforcement interest in the United States with respect to specialty drug pricing practices.
 Specifically, there have been several recent U.S. Congressional inquiries and proposed federal and state legislation designed to, among other things, bring more transparency to drug pricing, reduce the cost of prescription drugs under Medicare, review the relationship between pricing and manufacturer patient programs, and reform government program reimbursement methodologies for drugs.
 At the federal level, the Trump administration's budget for fiscal year 2019 contains further drug price control measures that could be enacted during the 2019 legislative session, or in other future legislation, including, for example, measures to permit Medicare Part D plans to negotiate the price of certain drugs under Medicare Part B, to allow some states to negotiate drug prices under Medicaid, and to eliminate cost sharing for generic drugs for low-income patients.
 Additionally, the Trump administration released a "Blueprint" to lower drug prices and reduce out of pocket costs of drugs that contains additional proposals to increase manufacturer competition, increase the negotiating power of certain federal healthcare programs, incentivize manufacturers to lower the list price of their products and reduce the out of pocket costs of drug products paid by consumers.
 The U.S. Department of HHS, has already started the process of soliciting feedback on some of these measures and, at the same time, is immediately implementing others under its existing authority.
-For example, in August 2018, CMS announced that it will allow Medicare Advantage Plans the option to use step therapy, or ST, a type of prior authorization, or PA, for Medicare Part B drugs beginning January 1, 2019.
-In May 2019, CMS issued a final rule under which Medicare Advantage Plans may implement ST for Part B drugs as a recognized utilization management tool.
+For example, in August 2018, CMS announced that it will allow Medicare Advantage Plans the option to use step therapy, or ST, a type of prior authorization, or PA, for Medicare Part B drugs as a recognized utilization management tool.